ecernsit/ecernsit.github.io/techkruthi/tksch.md

 title: "Techkruthi Schedule"
 ---

-### Wait is Over, we have designed in a manner that no classes are missed
+### Wait is Over, we have scheduled such that you can participate in most events

 <img src="https://ecernsit.github.io/assets/tksche.jpg" style="width:100%">